-Figure S. Boundaries of climate and geographic zones used for classifying bird and bivalve occurrence domains.
+Figure S2.
+Boundaries of climate and geographic zones used for classifying bird and bivalve occurrence domains.
 A) The boundaries of climate zones and continental domains for bird occurrence data.
 B) The boundaries of climate zones and coastline domains for bivalve occurrence data.